puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/limitations.md

 normal JavaScript runtimes like NodeJS, Deno, Bun, etc. These runtimes are primarily designed to create web apps.

+The artemis JavaScript runtime is designed for **DFIR**.

 Therefore tutorials or example scripts created for other runtimes may not work with artemis.
-For example, the JavaScript function `console.table()` does not exist in artemis.
-However, the functions `console.log()` and `console.error()` do exist in artemis.
+For example, common browser Web APIs like `document.getElementbyId()` will not work with artemis.

+APIs found at at https://developer.mozilla.org/en-US/docs/Web/API, will not work in artemis because it is not a browser!
-The JavaScript runtime for artemis is designed specifically to assist with scripting for IR and forensic investigations.
+Our JavaScript runtime is for DFIR investigations and not the web

-There are currently some additional limitations to scripting:
+There are some additional limitations to scripting:

 1. All scripts executed through artemis must be in JavaScript.
 You **cannot** execute TypeScrpt scripts directly.
 You **must** compile and bundle them into